Xannadoo/carbon-cost-kaggle/journal.md

 * [9 April 2023](#9-April-2023)

 ### 9 April 2023
 - Created a job file to run ```python create_folds.py``` for the siim kaggle challenge.
-Even after following the installation instructions, having errors with "No module named": 'cv2', 'neptune', 'torch', 'albumentations', 'torchvision',
+Even after following the installation instructions, having errors with "No module named": 'cv2', 'neptune', 'torch', 'albumentations', 'torchvision'... and others
-    - Started at 11:00 am
+    - Started at 11:00 am.
+Ended at 1:30 pm.
+So 2.5 hours spent, and still having missing package errors.

 ### 7 April 2023
 -  Used the kaggle API on HPC to download the final dataset directly.
 It took about 5 mins to download, once everything was set up correctly (I didn't time that bit :'( as I was working with many distractions.).
 Unzipping it took longer, but I was baking brownies simultaneously.